Tony0824X/GCAP3226AIagents/vibeCoding101/Part4GovEnquiryReflectEssay/Essay/Instructions.md

 Input: /workspaces/GCAP3226AIagents/vibeCoding101/Part4GovEnquiryReflectEssay/Essay/GCAP3226_email_to_EPD.md

 Process:
-Write a 200-word reflective essay (guideline & structure) about my experience with government enquiries and AI assistance for GCAP 3226.
+Design a 200-word reflective essay (guideline & structure) about my experience with government enquiries and AI assistance for GCAP 3226.

 Please help me draft an essay that reflects on:
 - My experience drafting a government enquiry letter